robnagler/robnagler.github.io/_posts/2008-02-03-The-Psychology-of-Software-Testing.md

 come.

 There is hope.
 Testing is in, because
-@a href=http://www.google.com/search?q=agile+software agile is in .
+[agile is in](http://www.google.com/search?q=agile+software).
 The hype has allowed programmers to try testing and to consider that testing is integrated quality assurance.
 This is an excellent start.
 Programmers are motivated to test.

-@h3 Inductive Reasoning
+## Inductive Reasoning

 Testing has been an integral part of my software development practices for my entire professional career.
 After I left grad school I landed